ioggstream/draft-polli-service-description-well-known-uri/draft-polli-service-description-well-known-uri.md

    using the registration procedure and template from Section 5.1 of
    {{?RFC5785}}.

-## service-desc Well-Known URI Registration
+## service-doc Well-Known URI Registration

 IANA has added the following to the "Well-Known URIs" [RFC5785]
 registry: